lnalborczyk/phd_thesis/docs/06-chap6.md

 The results section follows the data analysis workflow.
 More precisely, for each part of the experiment (i.e., first the analysis of the induction effects and then, the analysis of the impact of mouthing vs. finger-tapping), we first present the results of the model comparison stage in which we compare different models of increasing complexity.
 Subsequently, we report the estimates of the best model (the model with the lowest WAIC) and base our conclusions on this model.

-Recall that, to assess rumination induction, the dependent variable is *RUM*, the main categorical predictor is *Induction* and additional continuous predictors are *PANAS*, *RRS*, *Vividness*, and *Verbality.* To assess articulatory suppression effects, the dependent variable is *RUM*, the main categorical predictors are *Session* (within-subject) and *Condition* (between-subject), and additional continuous predictors are *PANAS*, *RRS* and *Vividness.* Summary statistics (mean and standard deviation) for all these variables can be found in Table \@ref(tab:sumstat).
+Recall that, to assess rumination induction, the dependent variable is *RUM*, the main categorical predictor is *Induction* and additional continuous predictors are *PANAS*, *RRS*, *Vividness*, and *Verbality.* To assess articulatory suppression effects, the dependent variable is *RUM*, the main categorical predictors are *Session* (within-subject) and *Condition* (between-subject), and additional continuous predictors are *PANAS*, *RRS* and *Vividness.* Summary statistics (mean and standard deviation) for all these variables can be found in Table \@ref(tab:sumstatCH6).

 \begin{lltable}
 \small{
 \begin{longtable}{lcccccc}\noalign{\getlongtablewidth\global\LTcapwidth=\longtablewidth}
-\caption{\label{tab:sumstat}Descriptive statistics (mean and standard deviation) of each recorded variable, for the final sample of participants that were included in the study.}\\
+\caption{\label{tab:sumstatCH6}Descriptive statistics (mean and standard deviation) of each recorded variable, for the final sample of participants that were included in the study.}\\
 \toprule
  & \multicolumn{3}{c}{Mouthing} & \multicolumn{3}{c}{Tapping} \\
 \cmidrule(r){2-4} \cmidrule(r){5-7}